abingham/storer/README.md

 ## completed
-If it exists, returns the 10-digit kata_id which uniquely completes the given id, otherwise leaves it unchanged.
+If it exists, returns the 10-digit kata_id which uniquely completes the given kata_id, otherwise leaves it unchanged.
 - parameter, eg
 ```
   { "id": "A551C5" } # must be at least 6 characters long.